Profiles in "Mathematical and System Dynamics Modeling" Expertise Area

 • Mayyas' current research interests include motion planning and motion control of automated drive system, shared mobility, vehicle automation & connectivity, and energy optimization of connected and automated electrified-vehicles.

-• Banerjee has been teaching at ASU since 2012, including both in-person and online classes over a wide variety of courses, such as Enhanced Freshman Math, College Algebra, Brief Calculus and Math for Business Application.
+• Banerjee has been teaching at ASU since 2012, including in-person, hybrid and online classes over a wide variety of courses, such as Enhanced Freshman Math, College Algebra, Brief Calculus, Math for Business Appl & Calc I.

 • Peet's current research interests are in the role of computation as it is applied to the understanding and control of complex and large-scale systems.